Seedance 2.5 Now Live | Try in Video Generator →

 How do I call the Kling Elements Advanced API?

 POST your input parameters to the model's REST endpoint (shown in the API tab of this playground) with your WaveSpeedAI API key in the Authorization header.
-Submission returns a prediction ID; poll the prediction endpoint until status flips to "completed", then read the output URL from the result.
-The playground generates a ready-to-paste code sample in Python, JavaScript, or cURL for whatever inputs you've set.
+Submission returns a prediction ID.
+Poll the result endpoint starting around every 2 seconds, increase the interval for long-running tasks, and stop on any terminal status.
+The playground generates production-oriented Python, JavaScript, and cURL examples with timeouts, transient-error handling, and safe GET retries.
 Full request/response shape is documented at https://wavespeed.ai/docs/docs-api/kwaivgi/kwaivgi-kling-elements-advanced.

 How much does Kling Elements Advanced cost per run?